 Next, swirl the wine to release the scent, before inhaling deeply to draw the smell into your nose.
 Remember that young wines are often described as having an ‘aroma’, while older, complex wines have a ‘bouquet’.
 First impressions are important, so take note of any smells that come to mind, and be as abstract and creative as you like with your descriptions.
 Check that the wine doesn’t smell musty or sulphurous though, as these are signs of faults.

 Now for the best part.
 Take a good sip, and ‘chew’ the wine to encourage the vapours into your nasal cavity.
 Connoisseurs often say that the tongue only tastes sweet, sour, salt and bitter, leaving all the subtle tasting to the nose.
 Sipping the wine should pick up where smelling left off, confirming the scent of the wine and establishing textures and tastes.
+If you’re looking for a day full of breathtaking views, fine wine, and delicious artisan foods, you’re going to love Benders Bus Tours, see website for more information.

 Don’t rush for the next sip straight away.
 Let the after-taste play out its flavour, as the length and sophistication of the after-taste indicates the wine’s complexity and age.